 “I urge you, particularly, the youth to work in unity and respect your leaders regardless of your political or religious affiliation,” she said.

-Mrs Ayisi said she was excited about the programmes lined up for the festival, explaining that it would put Oguaaman in shape to move in unity and development.
+Mrs Ayisi said she was excited about the programmes lined up for the festival, explaining that it would put Oguaaman in

 She stressed the need for the youth to develop themselves to become marketable in the competitive world.